Your DAT Score

 Scoring on the DAT can be incredibly confusing for the uninitiated.
 Performance on the test is denoted by a set of seven distinct scores.
 You will receive a separate score for Reading Comprehension, Perceptual Ability, Quantitative Reasoning, and each of the science disciplines tested in Survey of Natural Sciences—biology, general chemistry, and organic chemistry.
 In addition, you will receive an Academic Average Score, which takes into account your performance on all of the sections of the exam except Perceptual Ability.

 Each of these scores is reported on a 1-30 scale (30 being the highest possible score).
-A score of 16 signifies average performance on a national basis.
+A score of 18 typically signifies average performance on a national basis.
 Scores are based on the total number of correct answers; so there is no penalty for guessing.